 - The Rival: Dr. Abel.

-, exclusive of the console port.
-A tiny dinosaur who's given no actual reason to exist in the Tekken
+A Guest Fighter from the manga of the same name, exclusive of the console port.
+A tiny dinosaur who's given no actual reason to exist in the Tekken tournament.

 Tropes associated with Gon:

 - Badass Adorable: Looks like a stuffed animal, fights like a ferocious one.

 - Going Through the Motions: His ''T3'' ending, which goes on an infamously continuous loop until the player presses start and ends it.

 - Guest Fighter: Even before Soul Calibur did it.